theowenyoung/archive-actionsflow/README.md

 ## 🧐 About <a name = "about"></a>

-[Actionsflow](https://github.com/actionsflow/actionsflow) is a tool for developers to build and run workflows.
-Like [IFTTT](https://ifttt.com/), [Zapier](https://zapier.com/), with [Actionsflow](https://github.com/actionsflow/actionsflow), you can run a workflow that is triggered by RSS, Webhook, Poll, Telegram Bot, and the other triggers that Actionsflow supported. we implemented it by using [Github actions](https://docs.github.com/en/actions), and you use a YAML file (The configuration format is the same as [Github actions](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) ) to build your workflows.
+[Actionsflow](https://github.com/actionsflow/actionsflow) helps you to automate workflows, it's the best [IFTTT](https://ifttt.com/)/[Zapier](https://zapier.com/) free alternative for developers.
+With [Actionsflow](https://github.com/actionsflow/actionsflow), you can connect your favorite apps, data, and APIs, receive notifications of actions as they occur, sync files, collect data, and more. , We implemented it based on [Github actions](https://docs.github.com/en/actions), and you use a YAML file (The configuration format is the same as [Github actions](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) ) to build your workflows.
 It's easy to configure, and you can use any [Github actions](https://github.com/marketplace?type=actions) as your job's steps.

 You can see core concepts of Actionsflow at [here](#howactionsflowworked).